 Eventually each source will have a “Factual Reporting” rating based on their Factual/Sourcing score above.
 The ratings are as follows.

-Factual Reporting: HIGH = a score of 0 – 2, which means the source is always factual, sources to credible information and makes immediate corrections to incorrect information.
+Factual Reporting: VERY HIGH = a score of 0, which means the source is always factual, sources to credible information and makes immediate corrections to incorrect information.

-Factual Reporting: LOW = a score of 6 – 10, which means the source rarely uses credible sources and is simply not trustworthy for reliable information.
-These are the sources to watch for intentional fake news, conspiracy and propaganda.
+Factual Reporting: LOW = a score of 6 – 8, which means the source rarely uses credible sources and is simply not trustworthy for reliable information.
+These are the sources that need to be fact checked for intentional fake news, conspiracy and propaganda.

 For each source a minimum of 10 headlines are reviewed and a minimum of 5 news stories reviewed.
 We do not review Op-Ed’s, only real news stories.
 If there is still not clear evidence we will use searching methods for articles on the site such as “Republican”, “Democrat”, “Liberal”, “Conservative”, “Trump”, “Clinton” etc. until we are sure of political affiliation.
 This process can be time consuming or very simple depending on the source.